lucylow/Covid_Control/README.md

 ## Phase1 : Predictor Model Design LSTM (NPI-LSTM) Predictor

-* Keras representation of the learnable predictor model.
+* Keras representation of the learnable predictor model
 * The previous 21 days of Rn−t are fed into the context input; the previous 21 days of stringency values for the eight NPIs are fed into the action input.
 * The Lambda layer combines the context branch h and the action branch g  to produce a prediction Rˆn.
 * The effects of social distancing and endogenous growth rate of the pandemic are processed in separate pathways, making it possible to ensure that stringency has a monotonic effect, resulting in more regular predictions.